ADHD Foods to Avoid

 There are lots of situations where sugary sweets are present and I am not – and he overindulges just about every time.
 He comes home feeling sick and we talk about why his stomach aches, his usually less than stellar behavior, and what to do the next time.

-He’s had a few instances where he feels bad about his behavior and is beginning to see the correlation between his behavior and what he eats.
+He’s had a few instances where he is beginning to see the correlation between his behavior and how he is feeling and what he eats.

 Start the conversation and keep it going…and going.